neogeographica/expak/README.rst

 for programmatically working with pak files.
 The installation also creates a command-line utility for simple resource-extraction operations.

-Currently expak is compatible with Python 2.6, 2.7, 3.2, and 3.3.
+Currently expak is compatible with Python 2.6, 2.7, 3.2, and later 3.x.
 It has no dependencies outside of the standard Python modules.

 The quakesounds_ application is an example use of expak.